molliemarie/MSIA-D3Course-2019/Class4.md

 ## D3 Blueprint
 As you've probably noticed, plots (especially common plots like bar, scatter, line, etc.) will often start the same way with similar starter steps.
 I want you all to take a moment now to think through all the steps necessary for creating a plot.
 This is something you can then use in the future when starting new.

-Let's add the steps to [this doc](https://docs.google.com/document/d/12V8c9BRft1uhFFTjg9c0sAucCfVVyho63fIsQqk8gdg/edit?usp=sharing).
+Collaborate with your classmates and add the steps to [this doc](https://docs.google.com/document/d/12V8c9BRft1uhFFTjg9c0sAucCfVVyho63fIsQqk8gdg/edit?usp=sharing).
+This is something you can look back on when reminding yourself where to start.

 ## Scatter Plot with New Data